-These financial statements have been prepared in accordance with International Financial Reporting Standards and Interpretations (collectively, "IFRS"), as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and the IFRS Interpretations Committee ("IFRIC").

 These financial statements have been prepared on a historical cost basis, except for financial instruments measured at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.